laravel/docs/billing.md

         ]);
     });

-Similarly to creating checkout sessions with existing users, you may utilize additional methods available on the returned `Laravel\Cashier\CheckoutBuilder` instance to customize the guest checkout session:
+Similarly to when creating checkout sessions for existing users, you may utilize additional methods available on the `Laravel\Cashier\CheckoutBuilder` instance to customize the guest checkout session:

     use Illuminate\Http\Request;
     use Laravel\Cashier\Checkout;